cardano-foundation/CIPs/CIP-1856/README.md

 ### Implementation Plan
 Add this new standard to all relevant documentation and references for web3 developers.

+NMKR has supported this CIP with peer feedback, and in the future with a pilot implementation of the new standard.

 ## Copyright
 This CIP is licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/legalcode).